A practical interpertation of the Pearson correlation coefficient

 January 20, 2024

-\[ \renewcommand{\E}[1]{\operatorname{E}\left[#1\right]} \renewcommand{\var}[1]{\operatorname{Var} \left[#1 \right]} \renewcommand{\cov}[1]{\operatorname{Cov} \left[#1 \right] } \] My goal is to explain the Pearson correlation coefficient without using the word correlation, which is often used to describe it.
+My goal is to explain the Pearson correlation coefficient without using the word “correlation,” which is often used to describe it.

-The Pearson correlation coefficient of two random variables \(X\) and \(Y\) is \[ \rho := \frac{\sigma_{XY}}{\sigma_X \sigma_Y}, \] where \(\sigma_X\) and \(\sigma_Y\) are the standard deviation of \(X\) and \(Y\) respectively, and \(\sigma_{XY}\) is their covariance.
+The Pearson correlation coefficient of two random variables \(X\) and \(Y\) is \[ \rho := \frac{\sigma_{XY}}{\sigma_X \sigma_Y}, \] where \(\sigma_X\) and \(\sigma_Y\) are the standard deviations of \(X\) and \(Y\) respectively, and \(\sigma_{XY}\) is their covariance.

-For example, consider a population of people where height and weight are correlated with \(\rho=0.72\), heights are distributed with mean \(170\)cm and a standard deviation of \(10\)cm, weights are distributed with mean \(70\)Kg and a standard deviation of \(20\)Kg.
-If we know that the height of a certain person is \(190\)cm, a good guess for it’s weight is \(70 + 2 \cdot 0.72 \cdot 20 = 98.8\)Kg.
+For example, consider a population where height and weight are correlated with \(\rho=0.72\), heights are distributed with a mean of \(170\)cm and a standard deviation of \(10\)cm, weights are distributed with a mean of \(70\)Kg and a standard deviation of \(20\)Kg.
+If we know that a certain person’s height is \(190\)cm, a good estimate for their weight would be \(70 + 2 \cdot 0.72 \cdot 20 = 98.8\)Kg.

-The proof is very simple.
+The proof is straightforward.
 Since we are dealing with linear (actually, affine) estimators, we need to show that the \(a\) and \(b\) that would minimize \[ \text{MSE} := \E{ \left( \hat{Y} - Y \right) ^2}, \] where \(\hat{Y} := a (X - \mu_x) + b\), are \(\rho \sigma_Y / \sigma_X\) and \(\mu_Y\).

-The MSE is the sum of bias squared and variance.
+The MSE is the sum of the square of the bias and the variance.
 The variance doesn’t depend on \(b\), and the bias is \(\E{ \hat{Y} - Y } = b - \mu_Y\) which doesn’t depend on \(a\), so \(b=\mu_Y\).
-To minimize the variance, we simplify: \[ \begin{align*} \var{\hat{Y} - Y} &= \var{\hat{Y}} + \var{Y} - 2 \cov{\hat{Y}, Y} \\&= \sigma_x ^ 2 a^2 + \sigma_Y ^2 -2 \sigma_{XY} a. \end{align*} \] This is just a parabola in \(a\), so the optimal \(a\) is \[ a=\frac{2 \sigma_{XY}} {2 \sigma_X ^2} = \rho \frac{\sigma_Y } {\sigma_X } \] (which is what we wanted to show).
+To minimize the variance, we simplify: \[ \begin{align*} \var{\hat{Y} - Y} &= \var{\hat{Y}} + \var{Y} - 2 \cov{\hat{Y}, Y} \\&= \sigma_x ^ 2 a^2 + \sigma_Y ^2 -2 \sigma_{XY} a. \end{align*} \] This is simply a parabola in \(a\), so the optimal \(a\) is \[ a=\frac{2 \sigma_{XY}} {2 \sigma_X ^2} = \rho \frac{\sigma_Y } {\sigma_X } \] (which is what we wanted to show).

-The estimator is unbiased, so it’s MSE is equal to it’s variance: \[ \text{MSE} = \sigma_Y ^2 (1 - \rho ^ 2). \] This equation gives another concrete interpretation of \(\rho\): If \(X\) and \(Y\) are correlated with coefficient \(\rho\), observing \(X\) will decrease the standard deviation of a \(Y\) estimate by a factor of at least \(\sqrt{1 - \rho^2}\).
+The estimator is unbiased, so its MSE is equal to its variance: \[ \text{MSE} = \sigma_Y ^2 (1 - \rho ^ 2). \] This equation provides another concrete interpretation of \(\rho\): *If \(X\) and \(Y\) are correlated with coefficient \(\rho\), observing \(X\) will decrease the standard deviation of a \(Y\) estimate by a factor of at least \(\sqrt{1 - \rho^2}\) (“At least” since the optimal linear estimator is equal to or worse than the optimal estimator).
+In the example above, knowing the height decreases weight estimation standard deviation from 20Kg to \(20 \sqrt{1 - 0.72^2} = 13.9\)Kg.

 Randomly ordered notes: